Where did my life go? How to have a social life with a baby

 First up, just get out

-We know its tough.
-A brand new little person requires so many bags of nappies, changes of clothes and toys for entertainment that it feels as if you’re packing up the house and moving half way across the world.
-But you have to go ahead and pack up the car and get out of there.
-It doesn’t matter if you’re just going down to the shops or the park but the more you get out and have interactions with people in the real world the less isolated you will fee.
+We know it’s tough.
+A brand-new little person requires so many bags of nappies, changes of clothes and toys for entertainment that it feels as if you’re packing up the house and moving halfway across the world.
+But you have to pack up the car and try and get out of the house.
+It doesn’t matter if you’re just going to the shops or the park.
+The more you get out and interact with people in the real world, the less isolated you will feel.

 Make play dates

-For better or worse, kids are great for making you talk to other kid’s parents.
-Some of these parents may not be your kind of people and that’s cool.
-But some of them might be.
-You’ll be surprised with how much in common you have with other parents of little screaming people.
+Kids are great for making you talk to other kid’s parents.
+Some of these parents may not be people who share similar interests as you, and that’s OK.
+But some of them might.
+You’ll be surprised at how much in common you have with other parents of babies.
+Your local council will often have information on playgroups in your area.

 When people offer to help you, accept help